Aditya241030007/Pavement-Condition-Monitoring-and-Maintenance-Prediction/data/README.txt

-Place dataset here.
-Not committed due to size.
+Data not committed due to size.